MarcosKlender/AstroLite/README.md

 ## About The Project

-AstroLite is a minimal set of large UI components for Astro, like:
+AstroLite is a lightweight UI library designed specifically for Astro.
+It provides a set of reusable components that help you build modern, responsive web applications with ease.
+With AstroLite, you can quickly prototype and develop your projects, leveraging its simplicity and efficiency.

+**Available Blocks**
-- Hero Sections
+- Hero Section

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>